Minkowski tensors for point clouds and voxelized data: robust, asymptotically unbiased estimators: Acknowledgments

 \section{Acknowledgments}

 We thank Karin Jacobs and Christian Spengler for providing their data of nanorough surfaces, and Jens Uwe Neurohr for Figure~\ref{fig:nanosamples}.
 This work was supported in part by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the SPP 2265, under grant numbers HU 1874/5-1, ME 1361/16-1, KL 3391/2-2, WI 5527/1-1, and LO 418/25-1, as well as by the Helmholtz Association and the DLR via the Helmholtz Young Investigator Group ``DataMat''.
+The authors gratefully acknowledge the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU).
+The hardware is funded by the German Research Foundation (DFG).